CommunistMountain/BalanceModFork/README.md

 	<li>surgeDrones: Drone distribution of Phase 2 Flagship Power Surge is not fixed to 2/2 Combat/Beam Drones on Easy, 3/3 on Normal, 4/3 on Hard.
 Each drone has a 50% chance of being either.
 </ol>

-## Bugfixes/QOL for mods (These have no effect on vanilla gameplay):
+## Bugfixes/QOL for mods (These have no effect on vanilla gameplay)
 <ol>
 	<li>altLockedMiniships: Prioritises the image with the "_base" postfix for locked miniships.
 	<li>oxygenWithoutSystem: Allows oxygen to function without a system.